 If Gmail is your client of choice and setting it as default doesn’t fix the problem, there’s one more thing you can do.
 Launch Chrome and type in chrome://settings/handlers into the address field.
 You should make sure that mail.google.com is added as a default handler, like in the picture below:

 If it’s not, make sure “Allow sites…” is enabled and open your Gmail account.
-You’ll see a popup asking whether Gmail can open email links.
+You’ll see a popup asking whether Gmail can open these html email link.
 Grant the permission and it should fix the problem.

-By now, you should have a pretty good idea of how to use and customize a mailto link, and whether you actually want to use it.
+By now, you should have a pretty good idea of how to customize and use mailto link, and whether you actually want to use it.
 Explore our blog, where we cover various topics related to emails – important infrastructure choices, software worth using, email configuration for many different frameworks and libraries.
 And a lot more!